Theory42-Labs/semantic-resonance-budget/README.md

 where *I* represents intelligence as the rate of potential realized over time.
 SRB applies this principle directly to inference control.

+#### 🔢 Mathematical Origin

+The equation above originates from *Theory 42’s* formulation of intelligence as a derivative of realized potential.
+Here, **potential (P)** represents the total informational or semantic capacity within a system, and **time (t)** represents the unfolding of inference or awareness.
+The derivative **dP/dt** thus expresses how rapidly potential collapses into realized meaning — a thermodynamic metaphor for cognition.

+In SRB, this becomes practical: entropy reduction (stabilizing uncertainty) and resonance increase (semantic coherence) mirror this transformation.
+Each inference step literally “realizes potential” as structured meaning, aligning machine reasoning with physical principles of energy and information.

 ---

 ### 🧬 Key Features